DaveDangereux/ball_sort/README.md

 must match the colour of the ball placed in it.
 If the tube is empty, any colour ball can be placed in it.

+For a fun logic puzzle, try to determine the minimum number of colours required to create an unsolved puzzle configuration with no legal moves.

 ## Demo
 ![A demo of the program running](https://github.com/D4n93r3ux/ball_sort/assets/61416292/cce0551c-dac6-4aad-b23d-ffd75374b5b5)